PlutoCoders/week12EmployeeTrackerWOW/README.md

 - This is useful because it allows user-friendly searching through what could be large databases
 - Everything is done from the terminal

+## How to start:
+- in the terminal run
+- node server.js
+- select the choices, and have fun managing your employee db!

 ## Checklist
 WHEN I start the application